 Reform in teaching has become a well-known slogan.
-(In this connection, also read Chapter Four, where attention is given to the reform of didactic thinking in several teaching subjects).
+(In this connection, also read Chapter Four where attention is given to the reform of didactic thinking in several teaching subjects).
 The word "reform", however, does not mean the total eradication of the existing system of education.
-"Reform" means making something that already exists new.
-Thus, reform in teaching entails refining the ways of actualizing an educative teaching event.
-One way of actualizing how this event can be refined is by implementing didactic-pedagogically accountable aids during an educative teaching event.
-The main object of implementing didactic-pedagogic aids is to present certain matters more clearly, and vividly to the pupils.
-It is possible to distinguish learning and teaching aids, but it is emphasized very strongly that this is a matter of distinguishing, and not separating them.
+"Reform" means making new something that already exists.
+Thus, reform in teaching entails refining the ways of actualizing the educative teaching event.
+One manner in which the way of actualizing this event can be refined is by implementing didactic-pedagogically accountable aids in the course of the educative teaching event.
+The main object of implementing didactic-pedagogic aids is to present certain matters more clearly and vividly to the pupils.
+It is possible to distinguish learning and teaching aids from each other but it must be emphasized very strongly that this is a matter of distinguishing and not separating them.